Need emergency assistance?

 Preventing harm.
 Promoting respect.

 Swinburne is proud to be part of the national initiative, Respect.
 Now.
 Always. alongside other Australian universities.
-This initiative aims to prevent the disrespect that drives sexual harm and gender-based violence, and empower victim-survivors to seek help and support.
+This initiative aims to prevent the disrespect and inequalities that drive sexual harm and gender-based violence, and empower victim-survivors to seek help and support.

 Here’s what we’re doing at Swinburne to bring Respect.
 Now.
 Always. to life.